cornell-zhang/catalyst2018/lab2/README.md

 #### Part 1.C Experiment with Drive Motors
 In this section, you will begin to experiment with the drive motors of the robot.
 The test program that you will use to experiment with these motors is shown in Figure 9 below.
 This program will attempt to move the robot in a square with two-foot sides.
 You will notice that two pins are used to control each drive motor.
 One pin controls the direction that the motor spins, while the other controls the speed at which that motor spins.
 When the motor direction output pin is set to LOW, the motor will spin forwards, and when it is set to HIGH, the motor will spin backwards.
 The motor speed pin can be set to any value between 0 and 255, where higher numbers indicate a faster motor speed.
 Keep in mind that moderate motor speeds are between 75 and 125, and also that the motor speed is proportional to the voltage generated by the 5 AA batteries(so as they drain, you may have to increase your motor speed in order to get your wheels to turn at the same rate).

-Enter the code shown in Figure 9 below into your Arduino IDE.
+Enter the code shown in Figure 9 below into your Arduino web editor.
 Once you have done so, place your robot on the testing block to keep it from moving when you are testing.
 Verify that your robot behaves as expected after uploading the code to your Arduino and, if you would like, try executing this code once more with the robot on the floor so that you can see whether it really does move in a square.
 If your robot does not move in a square, play around with the rotating delay time until it does.

 <figure>
     <img src="https://github.com/cornell-zhang/catalyst2018/blob/master/lab2/figures/MoveRobotSquareCode.png" width="700">